TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-changeupdatepaymentmethod.md

 ### **Troubleshoot Payment issues**
 Refer [Troubleshoot payment issues/error scenarios](https://support.microsoft.com/help/4505172/troubleshooting-payment-issues) to see if it resolves your issue.

 If there is a pending payment on the card since the card was denied by your financial institution, please reach out to your **financial institution** to resolve the issue.
-Use the below pointers
+Use the below pointers:

    * You might have to check with the bank to see if the international transaction is enabled on the card
    * If card has credit limit to settle the balance